AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/remove-from-sfdc-campaign.md

 ## Overview {#overview}

-Just like how you can [Add to SFDC Campaign](add-to-sfdc-campaign.md)and [Change Status in SFDC Campaign](change-status-in-sfdc-campaign.md), you can also remove people or leads from a Salesforce campaign.
+Just like how you can [Add to SFDC Campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/add-to-sfdc-campaign.md) and [Change Status in SFDC Campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/change-status-in-sfdc-campaign.md), you can also remove people or leads from a Salesforce campaign.

 ![](assets/image2014-9-22-15-3a54-3a34.png)